AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    >
    >A common practice is to use the same filename as the original MSI file (for example, `DocumentSecurityExtensionforMicrosoftOffice.msi`).

-## Enabling automatic protection of new documents {#enabling-automatic-protection-of-new-documents}
+## Enable automatic protection of new documents {#enabling-automatic-protection-of-new-documents}

 The administrator can enable the ability to protect any document automatically that a user saves.
-The Administrator configures the Auto-apply policy feature in the installation program for Document Security Extension for Microsoft Office.
+The Administrator configures the Auto-applied policy feature in the installation program for Document Security Extension for Microsoft Office.

-If the Auto-apply policy is enabled, all documents that the user saves are protected with the default policy.
+If the Auto-applied policy is enabled, all documents that the user saves are protected with the default policy.
 This action applies in these situations:

 * When a user creates a new document, edits, and saves it.
 * When a user opens an unprotected document, edits, and saves it.

-For information about configuring the Auto-apply policy, see [Configure an automatic application of the default policy](installing-configuring-aemdsext.md#p-configuring-automatic-application-of-a-default-policy-p).
+For information about configuring the Auto-applied policy, see [Configure an automatic application of the default policy](installing-configuring-aemdsext.md#p-configuring-automatic-application-of-a-default-policy-p).

 ## Enable ribbon-less user interface {#enable-ribbon-less-user-interface}